bbarua15/qcfirst/README.md

 ***Footer:*** https://bbarua15.github.io/qcfirst/html/footer.html

-The original HTML files for these pages do not contain <html> or <head> tags since they are inserted into pages that already contain such tags.
+The original HTML files for these pages do not contain HTML or head tags since they are inserted into pages that already contain such tags.

 __________________________________________________________________________________________________